Kanti Highway

-Kanti Highway or NH37 कन्ती लोक्पथ रोड) is a 92 km feeder road under construction in Bagmati Province, Nepal, that connects Lalitpur Metropolitan City to Hetauda Sub-Metropolitan City.
+Kanti Highway or NH37 (कान्ती लोकपथ) is a 92 km national highway under construction in Bagmati Province, Nepal, that connects Lalitpur Metropolitan City to Hetauda Sub-Metropolitan City.

 The construction on the road started in 1954 by King Mahendra, and the road was initially named Tikabhairab-Hetauda Road.
 However, in 1962, it was named Kanti Highway after the Queen Kanti of Nepal.

-In the late 1990s, the Government of Nepal recognised this road as an alternative highway of Tribhuvan Highway (H02) that connects Kathmandu to Birgunj on the Nepal-India border.
+In the late 1990s, the Government of Nepal recognised this road as an alternative highway of Tribhuvan Highway (NH41) that connects Kathmandu to Birgunj on the Nepal-India border.